 We took a three-week jaunt through Europe (we added time at the beginning and the end to make it four weeks total) as part of a marvelous guided tour a dozen years ago.
 It was a great experience, but we didn’t really spend much time in any one place.
 That was our choice at the time.
-Now that I’ve been to 562 countries (and 19 more are being added to the list in 2023), going to ONE place, the Destination, is appealing because I can learn more about the area, the people, the history, the arts and culture, the food!
+Now that I’ve been to 81 countries, going to ONE place, the Destination, is appealing because I can learn more about the area, the people, the history, the arts and culture, the food!

 As an independent travel agent, I have chosen to specialize in certain amazing destinations so that you can be assured that when I tell you something about the area, it’s not that I just read about it online or in a brochure.
 The areas below are listed in alphabetical order because I am not favoring one over another.
 If an area is listed here, it is because I consider it to be an Amazing Destination.